The-101-project/openPLC_review/log.md

 * l1.
 While checking Elektor shop I saw the book PLC Programming with the Raspberry Pi and the OpenPLC Project
 * l2.
 I googled the Elektor book title and found it available at Amazon UK
 * l3.
 The book focus seems to be on R-Pi and ESP8266
+* l4.
+I checked also other google findings on openPLC and R-Pi